Plugin-nl/remove-schema/README.md

 # Remove Schema WordPress Plugin

-*Warning:* This plugin is not production ready and still in development.

 Remove all Schema Markup / Structured data (Microdata, RDFa and/or JSON-ld) that you don’t want on your site.
 You can use this plugin on site level and/or on page level.

 ## Remove Schema